DoD-Platform-One/Jaeger/docs/DEVELOPMENT_MAINTENANCE.md

 - Substantial values additions/changes to use IB images, support BB core interactions, etc
 - When in doubt ask about these changes
+- default nameOverride added and set to original chart name jaeger-operator